 Roof fan solutions

 A roof fan is the multifunction product of ventilation.
-Check out our list of different possibilities a roof fan offers.
+Check out the list of different possibilities our roof fan solutions offer.

 1. Ventilation system renovation of an old detached house

 An old passive ventilation system can be renovated into an automatic and demand-controlled system using a roof fan and its automatic control system VILPE ECo Ideal Wireless.
 Wireless sensors measure the relative humidity (RH) and carbon dioxide (CO2) levels in the air, and send this information wirelessly to the control unit.
 The effectiveness of the roof fan is then adjusted to ensure good air quality without the unnecessary use of excessive energy.

 Secure a sufficient flow of fresh air into the building with VILPE Wive intake vents and make sure fresh air transfers from one room to another.